WeblateOrg/weblate/docs/install.rst

 Version specific instructions
 +++++++++++++++++++++++++++++

-On upgrade to version 0.6 you should run :program:`./manage.py syncdb` and :program:`./manage.py setupgroups --move` to setup access control as described in installation section.
+On upgrade to version 0.6 you should run :djadmin:`syncdb` and :djadmin:`setupgroups --move` to setup access control as described in installation section.

-On upgrade to version 0.7 you should run :program:`./manage.py syncdb` to setup new tables and :program:`./manage.py rebuild_index` to build index for fulltext search.
+On upgrade to version 0.7 you should run :djadmin:`syncdb` to setup new tables and :djadmin:`rebuild_index` to build index for fulltext search.

-On upgrade to version 0.8 you should run :program:`./manage.py syncdb` to setup new tables, :program:`./manage.py setupgroups` to update privileges setup and :program:`./manage.py rebuild_index` to rebuild index for fulltext search.
+On upgrade to version 0.8 you should run :djadmin:`syncdb` to setup new tables, :djadmin:`setupgroups` to update privileges setup and :djadmin:`rebuild_index` to rebuild index for fulltext search.

 On upgrade to version 0.9 file structure has changed.
 You need to move :file:`repos` and :file:`whoosh-index` to :file:`weblate` folder.
-Also running :program:`./manage.py syncdb`, :program:`./manage.py setupgroups` and :program:`./manage.py setuplang` is recommended to get latest updates of privileges and language definitions.
+Also running :djadmin:`syncdb`, :djadmin:`setupgroups` and :djadmin:`setuplang` is recommended to get latest updates of privileges and language definitions.

 On upgrade to version 1.0 one field has been added to database, you need to